Tammy and the T-Rex: Production

-During production, one of the actors portraying one of the bumbling cops had a heart attack on set and required medical attention.
+Raffill said: "I was just trying to do a film for people that like wacky movies.
+In other words, you laugh at the experience that I was facing which is, what the hell are you meant to do with this material?
+I was sticking all this shit in it, just to make it work.
+Of course, when you only have a week to work on a script, it is a bit thin!
+I'm also the biggest plagiarist, I'm constantly asking the cast and crew if they have anything better that they can add."

 Release

-Originally filmed as an R-rated comedy horror, its gore scenes were removed from its initial American release in order to appeal to a family audience.
+Originally filmed as an R-rated comedy horror, its gore scenes were removed from its initial American release in order to appeal to a broader audience.
 In other countries, such as Italy, it was released with these scenes intact.

-In 2019, Vinegar Syndrome restored and theatrically released the uncut version in select North American theaters.
-Vinegar Syndrome went on to release the restored version of the film in both DVD/Blu-ray and Blu-ray/4K Blu-ray combo packs.
-Squanch Games would later license the film to be used in their 2022 video game High On Life.
+In 2019, Vinegar Syndrome restored and theatrically released the 90 minute uncut version in select North American theaters.
+Vinegar Syndrome went on to release the restoration in both DVD/Blu-ray and Blu-ray/4K Blu-ray combo packs.

+Squanch Games would later license the film to be used in their 2022 video game High on Life.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 43% based on 7 reviews, with a 3.8/10 average.
 The 2019 unrated version of the film, titled Tammy and the T-Rex: Gore Cut, has an approval rating of 100% based on 7 reviews, with an average rating of 6.6/10.